sara-nl/EAR-harvest-heterogenous-energy-plugin/etc/scripts/README.md

 Script dependancies
 -------------------
 The following picture shows the dependancies between these scripts.
-This way of organizing favors the simplicity of editing, allowing that the smallest change to take effect on all scripts.
+This way of organizing favors the simplicity of editing, allowing that smallest change to take effect on all scripts.

 <img src="https://github.com/BarcelonaSupercomputingCenter/EAR/blob/new_kernel_params/etc/images/scripts.png" align="left">